 An introduction to literature emphasizing close reading of a variety of texts.
-Each section is designed around a topic or theme selected by the instructor.
+Each section is organized around a theme selected by the instructor.

 ENGL 1305 INTRODUCTION TO CREATIVE WRITING

 A workshop course introducing the techniques of writing in three out of four genres (poetry, fiction, creative nonfiction, and/or playwriting).